lorewar2/Skelichen/README.md

 Project for auburn hackathon

-Put openpose demo in directory
+Put the openpose demo in directory

+Go to openpose directory

-Change path names
+Change the path names

+Run